onyx-platform/onyx/doc/user-guide/messaging.md

 ##### Subscription (Connection) Multiplexing

-One issue when scaling Onyx to a many node cluster, is that every virtual peer may require a communications channel to any other virtual peer.
+One issue when scaling Onyx to a many node cluster is that every virtual peer may require a communications channel to any other virtual peer.
 As a result, a naive implementation will require up to m<sup>2</sup> connections over the cluster, where m is the number of virtual peers.
 By sharing Aeron subscribers between virtual peers on a node, this can be reduced to n<sup>2</sup>
 connections, where n is the number of nodes.
 This reduces the amount of overhead required to maintain connections between peers, allowing the cluster to scale better as the number of nodes to increase.
+Indepedently of any messaging implementation, Onyx also provides a peer configuration named `:onyx.messaging/max-downstream-links` to limit the number of connections to other virtual peers that a single peer will make.

 It is worth noting that Aeron subscribers (receivers) must also generally perform deserialization.
 Therefore, subscribers may become CPU bound by the